You are here

 Summary

-• The SMM recorded two ceasefire violations in Donetsk region.
-In the previous reporting period, it recorded 38 ceasefire violations in the region.
+• In Donetsk region, the SMM recorded 112 ceasefire violations, including 66 explosions.
+In the previous reporting period, it recorded 200 ceasefire violations in the region.

-• The Mission recorded no ceasefire violations in Luhansk region.
-In the previous reporting period, it recorded 72 ceasefire violations in the region.
+• In Luhansk region, the Mission recorded no ceasefire violations.
+In the previous reporting period, it recorded 17 ceasefire violations in the region.

-• The SMM continued monitoring the disengagement areas near Stanytsia Luhanska, Zolote and Petrivske, and again saw containers and construction works near the southern edge of the area near Zolote.
+• The SMM continued monitoring the disengagement areas near Stanytsia Luhanska, Zolote and Petrivske.

-• The SMM facilitated and monitored adherence to localized ceasefires to enable the maintenance and operation of the Donetsk Filtration Station and demining of agricultural fields in Luhansk region.
+• The Mission facilitated and monitored adherence to localized ceasefires to enable operation of critical civilian infrastructure.

-• The Mission continued following up on the situation of civilians, including at three entry-exit checkpoints and two corresponding checkpoints of the armed formations in Luhansk region.
+• The SMM continued following up on the situation of civilians, including at three entry-exit checkpoints and two corresponding checkpoints of the armed formations in Donetsk and Luhansk regions.

-• The Mission’s freedom of movement continued to be restricted, including again at a checkpoint of the armed formations near Staromykhailivka, Donetsk region.*
+• The Mission’s freedom of movement continued to be restricted, including at a checkpoint of the armed formations near Staromykhailivka, Donetsk region.
+Its UAVs again experienced multiple instances of GPS signal interference.*

 Categories: Central Europe